JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

     </group>
 ```

-After performing the steps described above the action group and its content will be available in the **Tools** menu.
+After performing the steps described above, the action group and its content will be available in the **Tools** menu.
 The underlying `PopupDialogAction` implementation is reused for two entries in the **Tools** menu:
 * Once for the top menu entry **Tools \| Pop Dialog Action** with the action `id` equal to `org.intellij.sdk.action.PopupDialogAction` as set in the [Creating Actions](/tutorials/action_system/working_with_custom_actions.md#registering-an-action-with-the-new-action-form) tutorial.
 * A section time for the menu entry **Tools \| Static Grouped Actions \| A Group Action** with the action `id` equal to `org.intellij.sdk.action.GroupPopDialogAction`.